taroooyan/bg-wiki/NANO-MANUAL.md

 * Shift switch (S1): goes in spot "S1."
 It has 3 leads which need to be soldered in place, plus 2 pins on the aluminum case which need to be nipped off.
 The 3 leads go in the 3 center holes in the board; the two outer holes are unused.
 (You could try ﬁling the aluminum case pins down enough to ﬁt in these holes, but it's secure enough attached by just the 3 leads.)
 [Function: "0 power 1"]

 * Push button switch: goes in the "Fn" spot.
-(Early versions of the kit had two leads; now shipped with four short legs.The actual color varies based on what is available.)
-[Function: user assignable, optional, currently without use. ("Feel free to add code for custom function".)]
+(Early versions of the kit had two leads; now shipped with either two leads or four short legs.The actual color varies based on what is available.)
+The function is user assignable, is optional, and is currently not implemented.
+Feel free to add code for a custom function.
+NOTE: With switches that have two leads, we found it useful to bend the switch over for clearance, but switches that have 4 legs can fit easily in a vertical orientation (switch facing up).

 **Audio:** there are two items, but only one goes in now:
 * NOW: Piezo buzzer: Goes in the large circular spot in the upper left quadrant of the main board, and has two leads.
 It can go in any orientation.